cellgeni/AKOYA_analysis/README.md

 ## Run pipeline

 The pipeline depending on image size requires signigicant amount of memory, so it is recommended for full-tissue crop (with ~(20k x 20k) pixels image and 60 channels) to use 200 Gb of memory or more.
-Example of submission code can be found in **submit_AKOYA_pipeline.sh**.
+Example of submission code can be found in [submit_AKOYA_pipeline.sh](https://github.com/cellgeni/AKOYA_analysis/blob/main/templates/submit_AKOYA_pipeline.sh).
 Then one can submit a job simply as:

 `bsub < submit_AKOYA_pipeline.sh`

+## Run pipeline for many samples

+In case you want to run the pipeline for many samples, the most annoying part is to prepare all separate configuration files.
+If you want to keep all parameters the same, you literally need to change in each conf file only "image_path" and "output_dir".
+You can do it automatically (if you have one example of conf file with all parameters tuned) using notebook [prepare_all_conf](https://github.com/cellgeni/AKOYA_analysis/blob/main/templates/prepare_all_conf.ipynb).
+And then you can run all of them by submitting number of jobs with [submit_all_AKOYA_jobs.sh](https://github.com/cellgeni/AKOYA_analysis/blob/main/templates/submit_all_AKOYA_jobs.sh)

 # Run separate steps of the pipeline

-To run separetely steps from the pipeline (such as image preprocessing, segmentation or intensity extraction) please use as an example notebook **AKOYA_analysis_steps.ipynb**.
+To run separetely steps from the pipeline (such as image preprocessing, segmentation or intensity extraction) please use as an example notebook [AKOYA_analysis_steps](https://github.com/cellgeni/AKOYA_analysis/blob/main/AKOYA_analysis_steps.ipynb).
 Please note, that there we use only some of all available from [spatialproteomics](https://github.com/sagar87/spatialproteomics), if you find to find out more about other options of image preprocessing, segmentation, plottig and celltyping please visit [spatialproteomics documentation](https://sagar87.github.io/spatialproteomics/)